Toro Rosso STR6

 The Toro Rosso STR6 is a Formula One racing car developed by Scuderia Toro Rosso for the 2011 Formula One season.
 It is the second car that the team has built entirely on their own following the introduction of regulations that banned the use of "customer chassis", a chassis developed by one team and purchased by another (prior to 2010 Toro Rosso used a customer chassis from its "big brother" Red Bull Racing).

-This was also the first Faenza-based Formula One car to utilize Pirelli tyres since the Minardi M190 in 1990.
+This was also the first Faenza-based Formula One car to use Pirelli tyres since the Minardi M190 in 1990.

 Season summary

 In 2011, the car was driven by Sébastien Buemi and Jaime Alguersuari, with test driver Daniel Ricciardo being guaranteed the opportunity to drive the car in the first practice session of a race weekend at all twenty races in the season (Ricciardo was signed by Hispania Racing as a replacement for Narain Karthikeyan from Round 9 of the championship in Great Britain).
 The car was unveiled on 1 February at the Circuit Ricardo Tormo in Valencia, Spain.